 Jennifer Braganza, Success Champion, Coach & Speaker at Exponential Success

 Incorporating the various holiday traditions of your co-workers can make for a fun and educational holiday celebration.
 Sing Christmas carols and Hanukkah songs.
-If some celebrates Kwanzaa, have them share the story of their holiday tradition with everyone.
-If you do an office Pollyanna, wrap the gifts in paper representative of different holidays.
+If some celebrate Kwanzaa, have them share the story of their holiday tradition with everyone.
+If you do an office Pollyanna, wrap the gifts in a paper representative of different holidays.

 Something that we always do is keep the food entirely vegetarian.
 Most people don’t come to the office parties for the food, and those that do probably aren’t too fussy about what they’re eating – as long as it tastes good.
 But for some, having food there that doesn’t fit with their religious beliefs can cause real offence.
 I’ve had issues before, especially when providing meat to employees.
 If you include Halal meat then you might give certain people an option, but you’ll also alienate others who might not agree with halal slaughter.
 It really isn’t worth opening up that can of worms – keep the food vegetarian and please everyone.